Student Activities at Macaulay

-The mission of the Macaulay Pre-Law Society is to prepare and inform fellow students about the field of law.
-We promote an atmosphere in which students interested in law or related fields can network with fellow students, attend events with individuals in the profession, and receive guidance in the necessary education steps to achieve a profession in law.
-For more information feel free to contact us at email@example.com.
+The Macaulay Pre-Law Club is a CUNY-wide organization that inspires, connects, and educates Macaulay students about careers in law.
+Here, students interested in law can network with fellow students who share the same interest, attend events with individuals in the profession to gauge a better understanding of law professions, visit law schools, and receive guidance in pursuing a profession in law.
+For more information, please visit our website , or contact us at email@example.com.

 The Pursuit of Happiness Club

 The Pursuit of Happiness Club's Striving Towards Education Means Success (S.T.E.M.S.) project will work with a select group of teens from Covenant House, beginning in summer 2011, to offer academic enrichment and tutoring with the goal of better preparing them for the SATs and applying to college.
 S.T.E.M.S. is aimed at encouraging struggling young adults to break through the cycle of despair and strive towards their individual aspirations for higher education.
-For more information check their facebook page » or email Matthew Law (Baruch '13) at firstname.lastname@example.org
+For more information email Matthew Law (Baruch '13) at firstname.lastname@example.org

 The Macaulay Triplets